-The Complete Guide for Babies with CMPA.
-Milk allergy or cows milk protein allergy is one of the most common food allergies in babies.
-Milk allergy effects 2-3% of babies under 6 months old and unfortunately, it can lead to a very unsettled baby and in some circumstances if not managed properly.
+Milk allergy or cows milk protein allergy (CMPA) is one of babies’ most common food allergies.
+It affects 2-3% of babies under 6 months old and unfortunately, it can lead to a very unsettled baby in some circumstances if not managed properly.

 I’m here to help!